Best Season For Everest View Trek

 The weather during autumn is moderate i.e. neither too hot nor too cold, which is very suitable while trekking for long days.
 There may be a slight possibility of light rain but the views afterward are marvelous.
-Days are warmer (15°C to 20°C) whereas Nights are bearable cold -5°C. The views and scenery during autumn is crystal clear, provides a wide picture of snowy mountain peaks, green forest and farmlands, clear blue sky and cool refreshing breeze.
+Days are warmer (15°C to 20°C) whereas Nights are bearable cold -5°C. The views and scenery during autumn are crystal clear, providing a wide picture of snowy mountain peaks, green forest and farmlands, clear blue sky, and cool refreshing breeze.

 It is one of the least favorite seasons of the year for Everest Panorama Trek (Everest View Trek).
 As the weather is freezing cold during night time. the month of winter but it’s an opportunity for adventure and challenge lovers to experience the extreme conditions of this region.
 If you prepare the perfect Bagpack there will be easy to complete your trip.

 Frequent snowfalls and strong winds are the main obstacles while trekking and views and scenery are not that clear and appealing.
 Thick snow covers the entire trekking route which make it quite a difficult to walk on.
 During winter, the temperature goes up to -10°C during nights.

 Trekking in Summer/Monsoon Season

 This is the hottest and wettest season of the year in Nepal.
 Hence, considered as “ low-season” for trekking.
 The weather is too hot during daytime with frequent heavy rainstorms, strong winds, hailstorm while the night is bearable cold if it doesn’t rain.

 Trekking during this season can be risky and boring as the rain clouds fully block the views and scenery of mountain peaks and surroundings.
 Changes in flight schedules or even cancellations due to rain for the safety of trekkers.